terralang/terra/STABILITY.md

 use of the software, and the ways such risks are communicated (e.g., version numbers).

 Stability comes at a cost.
-This can includes the possibility of limiting future expansions of the software, as well as locking in poor design decisions.
+This can include the possibility of limiting future expansions of the software, as well as locking in poor design decisions.
 There is also a human cost: for example, stress created for the maintainers in assessing the impact of every